Proven Rhode Island Domestic Violence Lawyer Ready To Help You

 Domestic Violence and Restraining Orders

-In addition to facing potential criminal penalties, domestic violence allegations can result in a civil restraining order being placed against you.
+In addition to carrying potential criminal penalties, domestic violence allegations can result in a civil restraining order being placed against you.
 These orders prohibit you from having contact with the alleged victim and can have a significant impact on your life.

 Rhode Island refers to these orders as “restraining orders.”
 These orders may have the following legal effects: